neilchvz/infrastructure-portfolio/automation/offboarding/README.md

 ### Required Admin Roles

-This script is designed to be run with a **scoped admin account** — not Global Admin.
+This script is designed to be run with a **scoped admin account**, not Global Admin.
 The following roles are sufficient:

 | Role | Purpose |
 |------|---------|